 Since joining the Los Angeles Philharmonic he has performed regularly on the Chamber Music and Green Umbrella series.
 In 1999 and 2002, Wilt traveled to Japan to perform as principal trumpet of the Super World Orchestra at the Tokyo Music Festival.
 In January of 2007, he was invited to be guest principal trumpet with the Symphonica Toscanini under Lorin Maazel during a United States tour.

-Wilt graduated magna cum laude from the University of Cincinnati College-Conservatory of Music, where he studied with Eugene Blee.
+Wilt received his BM, magna cum laude from the University of Cincinnati College Conservatory of Music, where he studied with Eugene Blee.
 His graduate work was done at the Eastman School of Music, where he studied with Charles Geyer.
+He recently completed his Master’s degree from Eastman following a 30-year hiatus.
 Other teachers include Edward Treutel, Gordon Smith, and John Chipurn.
-He is currently on the faculty of the Colburn Conservatory of Music.
+He is currently the trumpet professor at the Colburn Conservatory of Music.